hasanys/islambot/README.md

 Not all hadith are indexed correctly on sunnah.com, and not all use the same numbering as in the books - so please keep this in mind.

 ### -ahadith
-**-ahadith** allows you to quote hadith from sunnah.com, but in Arabic.
-Works in the same way as **-hadith**.
+**-ahadith** is the same as -hadith, but allows you to quote hadith in Arabic.

 ## Prayer (Salaah) Times

-The bot can also get prayer times for a specific address/location, with optional parameters for the calculation method and maddhab (either Hanafi or Shafi'i (Shafi'i prayer times are the same as Maliki and Hanbali).
+The bot can also get prayer times for a specific address/location, with optional parameters for the calculation method and maddhab, either Hanafi or Shafi'i (Shafi'i prayer times are the same as Maliki and Hanbali).

 ```
 -prayertimes <"address/location name"> [method number] [maddhab]